allegheny-computer-science-201-f2020/project/README.md

 ## Required Deliverables and Deadlines

+### Summary of Deliverables

 This assignment invites you to submit, using GitHub, the following deliverables.

 1. Completed, correct, fully commented, and properly formatted versions of all source code files.

-2. A four-paragraph written proposal, saved in the file `writing/proposal.md`, with an informative title, a description of the main idea, an initial listing of the tasks that you must complete, and a plan that you will follow to complete the work.
+2. A three-paragraph written proposal, saved in the file `writing/proposal.md`, with an informative title, a description of the main idea, an initial listing of the tasks that you must complete, and a plan that you will follow to complete the work.

-3. A one-paragraph status update, saved in the file `writing/update.md`, that explains what you have already implemented and the steps that you will take to finish your program.
+3. A two-paragraph status update, saved in the file `writing/update.md`, that explains what you have already implemented and the steps that you will take to finish your project implementation.

 4. Participation in a Code Walkthrough.
 Code Walkthrough is a peer review of the code in which an author of the code leads the review process and the reviewers ask questions and spot possible errors.
-Technical leaders and the instructor will act as the reviewers.
+The technical leader and the instructor will act as the reviewers.
 Each project's team members (or a single member) is considered to be an author of the code.
 For each written program, the author(s) will describe the written program by going through the code line by line and explaining the purpose of each line or a sequence of lines.
 The reviewers will provide feedback at the end of the review of each program or a complete review of programs, as appropriate.
 At the end of the walkthrough, the reviewers will report a list of findings and also identify high level action items, which will include the required next steps for the author(s) to take.

 5. A detailed final project report, saved in the file `writing/report.md`, that documents, in a project-specific fashion, how you designed, implemented, and evaluated your system.
 This Markdown-based document should also explain and include the input, output, and the challenges that you confronted when implemented the project.
 For every challenge that you encountered, please explain your solution for it.
 If worked in a team, this document should also explain how your team collaborated to finish the assignment, with each team member writing their own paragraph inside of this Markdown file.
+Finally, your report should include information on how to compile/run your system and if there are dependencies beyond what is included in the `progator`, specify commands necessary to install these dependencies.

 6. A commit log in your GitHub repository that clearly shows incremental progress made on the assignment.

+### Deadlines

 You must complete all of the aforementioned deliverables by the following due dates:

 1. **Project Proposal: Thursday, November 19, 2020**: After brainstorming ideas during the lab session, pick a topic for your final project.
 Remember, if you select the student-designed project, you must first have your project approved by the course instructor.
 Next, make sure that you accept the assignment and create a GitHub repository that can be accessed by the instructor.
-Finally, write and submit a one-page proposal for your project.
+Finally, write and submit a proposal for your project.
 Your proposal should have an informative title, a description of the main idea, an initial listing of the tasks that you must complete, and a plan for completing the work.

-2. **Status Update: Tuesday, December 1, 2020**: As you continue working on your project, please write and submit a one paragraph status update through your Git repository.
+2. **Status Update: Tuesday, December 1, 2020**: As you continue working on your project, please write and submit a two paragraph status update through your Git repository.

 3. **Code Walkthrough: Tuesday, December 1, 2020**: You should give a demonstration, during the laboratory session, highlighting the most important code that you have finished.
 Code walkthrough is an informal process where code is reviewed for technical accuracy with the objective of finding errors and improving the quality of the code.
 The author(s) of the code lead the code walkthrough.
 The main purpose of walkthrough is to help authors gain an understanding of the content of the project and identify its potential flaws.
 Note that the goal of a walkthrough is an error detection, not error correction.
 When the walkthrough is finished, the author of the output is responsible for taking the necessary actions to correct the errors.